actano/lake-rules/make/htmldoc.md

-## Htmldoc lake rules
+# HtmlDoc

-### Abstract
+## Abstract

-These rules generate the HTML documentation of RPLAN X. The documentation is available in the application itself as well as a standalone static web page.
+Generate HTML documentation of RPLAN X. The documentation is available in the application itself as well as a standalone, static web page.

-It is composed of multiple subpages where each subpage corresponds to a feature in the lib/ directory.
+It is composed of multiple subpages where each subpage corresponds to a feature in the `lib/` directory.
 The subpages are written in Markdown and transformed to HTML with Docpad.

-### Main targets
+## Main targets

-    htmldoc
-    htmldoc/clean
+- `htmldoc` generates the documentation
+- `htmldoc/clean` removes generated files

-### Manifest
+## Manifest

+    manifest.coffee
         documentation: [<markdown.file>, ...]

 Markdown files named 'Readme.md' are treated special.
-The HTML output of 'Readme.md' will be the main part of the documentation for the specific feature.
+The HTML output of 'Readme.md' will be the main part of the documentation for the given feature.